aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Struct `FungibleAsset`

 FungibleAsset can be passed into function for type safety and to guarantee a specific amount.
-FungibleAsset is ephermeral that it cannot be stored directly and will have to be deposited back into a store.
+FungibleAsset is ephermeral and cannot be stored directly.
+It must be deposited back into a store.

 <pre><code><b>struct</b> <a href="fungible_asset.md#0x1_fungible_asset_FungibleAsset">FungibleAsset</a>